LYxiaotai/MDIC3/README.md

 It should be noted that the MDIC3 is not limited to GNIPLR.
 Any tool that infers gene regulatory networks can be used for MDIC3.

-Here, we provide two calculation pathways, the parameter is shown below:
+Here, we provide two calculation choices, the parameter is shown below:

 ##### usage1: